18F/uswds-jekyll/pages/training/free-online-training.md

 Many Coursera courses can be audited for free (i.e. no certification which requires a fee).
 See https://www.classcentral.com/report/coursera-signup-for-free/ for instructions on how to sign up to audit a Coursera course (for free and without activating the 7-day trial period).
 Pay special attention how to access courses for free within a specialization and also to pre-requisites for advanced topics.

-**SCINet-funded licenses for Coursera course certificates:** The SCINet initiative is in the process of purchasing licenses for ARS Scientists to obtain course certificates for completed Coursera and/or EdX courses.
-If interested in certification for courses, you may want to wait until you are able to obtain one of these licenses.
-More information will be posted here as soon as it is available.
+**SCINet-funded licenses for Coursera course certificates:** *The SCINet initiative is in the process of purchasing licenses for ARS researchers to obtain course certificates for completed Coursera and/or EdX courses.
+If interested in certification for these courses, you may want to wait until you are able to obtain a license.
+More information will be posted here as soon as it is available.*

 ### sas.com and jmp.com
 While links below to SAS and JMP videos are immediately accessible, SAS and JMP course offerings on sas.com and jmp.com (not the courses offered through AgLearn) require the learner to create a free account with their email address and password.